Happy New Rulebook! ??

 - Free Hit to Defence (“FHD”) Inside the Circle: stay with me here.
 Back in the 2009 Rules of Hockey, FHD could be taken anywhere inside the circle OR up to 15m from the end line in line with where the offence occurred.
 The 2011 Rules of Hockey removed the “anywhere inside the circle” bit.
 Now, in 2019, we’re back to allowing “anywhere inside the circle” again (which, incidentally, has been the case throughout that time in the indoor rules).
 Stay tuned for this to be changed back around 2027.

-- Same = Re-taken Penalty Corner: Some subtle revising of the language in 13.6(d) may help you keep straight what to do when a goalkeeper breaks early on a penalty corner.
-Or maybe not.
-The guidance now reads that if “the action of breaking early [note: appears to be only by the goalkeeper again] is repeated during the *same* penalty corner,” another defender is nominated to go to the centre line, and now the team defends with two fewer defenders.
-The usage of the language “same” appears to be intended to be interchangeable with re-taken, but here’s an idea: just use re-taken.
-It’s defined in the next paragraph of guidance, and “same” is not.
+- Re-taken Penalty Corner: Some subtle revising of the language in 13.6(d) may help you keep straight what to do when a defenders break early multiple times on a PC.
+The guidance now reads that if “the action of breaking early is repeated during the *same* penalty corner,” another defender is nominated to go to the centre line, and now the team defends with two fewer defenders.
+A PC is re-taken/the same if the PC hasn't been completed according to the new 13.5.

 - There’s a Typo: sub-clause 13.7(e) has (f) tagged onto it, but it isn’t marked that way.
 So (f) is actually (g), and (g) is (h), and I’M NOT A PEDANT YOU’RE A PEDANT.